PengSU517/regcell/README.md

 ```

 With the gfortran library properly installed and the environment variable set, the linker should be able to find and link against the library, resolving the previous linker error.

+If there are still some errors, you could extract functions from `R` and `src` folders.